lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Spiritual Hammer: Fix: give hammer prof to spiritual hammers.
 Move spell to item block (this was only needed in oBG because of the next item); drop undocumented golem immunity to magic damage.
 Dropped aux spell that also has spurious (?) sectype.
 Fix weight 2 -> 0.

+* Gust of Wind (druid version): mention in description that it dispels insect swarms in the area.

 * Cause Moderate Wounds: Fix??
 Stick power of cast spell opcode 1 -> 0 for consistency with cause light wounds.

+## B. 3.
+Level 3.

+* Animate Dead: greater skeleton: gender niether -> summoned.
+Align neutral -> chaotic evil.
+Wis 11 -> 10.
+Charisma is also 9 instead of 1.
+Correct saves vs. death 0 -> 9.
+Charisma 1 -> 3 as currently, the implementation requires a minimum of 3.
+Corrections to ac and thac0.
+Correct damage bonus on mace and skeleton great sword 1 -> 2.
+Added 233 opcodes for proficiency.
+Undead immunities: fear, fatigue, berserk, charm, confusion, disease, hold, level drain, petrification, poison, stun, sleep, death: corrected description and implemented correctly via blocks library.

+note(s):
+* shield has an ac bonus of 2, but is classified as a buckler.

+* Magic fang: the implementation is geared for old BG, with a convoluted method using Create Weapon [111].
+In EE, we can use Enchantment Bonus [345] to vastly simplify the implementation.
+Extended spell to also monsters.

+* Miscast Magic: implementation was incorrect, as it was only granting a save in the first two rounds.

+* Unholy Blight: fix stacking of saves and thac0 penalty.

+* Icelance: standardized hold to a subspell; does *not* use hold creature 2 opcode.

+* Animal Summoning III: corrections to wolf summon: int, ac, thac0.

 # B. Arcane spells.